luminocean/jexpress/README.md

 ```

 For simplicity, for now the built-in `FileSystem` class only supports read files that are relative to paths in classpath.
-So if you want to use the `FileSystem` class, please put the resource path in classpath. (or read the file manually by your self :P)
+So if you want to use the `FileSystem` class, please put the resource path in classpath. (or read the file manually by yourself :P)

-## 3. Static Resouce Mapping
+## 3. Static Resource Mapping

 Static resource mapping is used to establish a mapping between a `url` and an actuall `file path` on the server machine.